abkn9977/Block-Login/README.md

 # Login-With-Timer
-If you fail to give correct details, login will be blocked for 10 mins
+If you fail to give correct details login will be blocked, after three attempts, for 10 mins